Heavy metal genres: Progressive metal

 Progressive metal is a fusion between progressive rock and heavy metal.
 It is one of heavy metal's more complex genres, due to its use of unusual and dynamic time signatures, long compositions, complex compositional structures, and skilled instrumental playing, where instrumental solos are detailed and extended.
 However, the latest age of progressive metal has favored rougher lyrics and lower-pitched riff sequences with high amounts of strumming.
 Vocals, if present, are melodic (though there are a few that use unclean vocals), and lyrics are often philosophical, spiritual, or political.
 Many bands of the genre were influenced by the progressive rock bands Rush and King Crimson, who would often incorporate elements of heavy metal into their music.
 Examples of the genre include Queensrÿche, Savatage, Dream Theater, Opeth, Tool, Fates Warning, Mastodon, Gojira and Pain of Salvation.

 Derivatives of progressive metal

 Djent

 Djent, also known as djent metal, is a musical subgenre that emerged as a spin-off from progressive metal.
 The word "djent" is an onomatopoeia for a heavily palm-muted, distorted guitar chord.
 Typically, the word is used to refer to music that makes use of this sound, to the sound itself, or to the scene that revolves around it.
 Djent as a style has been described as featuring heavily palm-muted, distorted guitar chords alongside virtuoso soloing, and is characterized by rhythmic complexity and palm-muted riffing.
 Pioneering bands in the style are Born of Osiris, Meshuggah, Periphery, Animals As Leaders, Tesseract, and Textures.

 Progressive metalcore

 Progressive metalcore (also called technical metalcore or ambient metalcore) is a fusion of progressive metal and metalcore characterized by highly technical lead guitar, "atmospheric" elements, and complex instrumentation.
 Some notable practitioners take influence from djent.
+Examples of progressive metalcore bands include After the Burial, Erra, Northlane, Invent Animate, and Volumes.